-Ten years after the burst onto the scene, defining the smartphone, more than a billion people across the world use a smartphone every day, and in the west roughly two-thirds of the population have committed to the ‘smart’ life.
+Ten years after the first iPhone burst onto the scene, defining the smartphone, more than a billion people across the world use a smartphone every day, and in the west roughly two-thirds of the population have committed to the ‘smart’ life.

 From breakfast to midnight, our phones are often never more than a foot away from us, and the internet access they offer has become a crucial part of our lives.
 But what happens if your phone drops out of the equation, whether that be through misadventure or just a general desire to switch off?